Data Manager introduction

 Data set

 Data Manager stores its data in data sets.
 Data set is a collection of rows (records) all of which have the same data layout.
-Any number of data sets, each with a different layout, can be defined in a single instance of a Data Manager.
+Any number of data sets can be defined in a single instance of a Data Manager.

 Data set rows